 Michael R. McKinstry

-Mike is a trial lawyer.
+Mike is a partner and senior trial lawyer.
 He pursues justice and tries cases with integrity.
-For 40 years he has been doing this with passion in state and federal courts in Washington and across the country.
+For over 40 years he has been doing this with passion in state and federal courts in Washington and across the country.

 As a trial lawyer, Mike has handled hundreds of lawsuits and arbitrations in complex litigation, including business, major injury and death, product liability, maritime, construction, securities, constitutional, and trust and estate cases.
 As a Judge Pro Tem he has presided over civil and criminal jury and bench trials.
 His experience and decades of successful practice give him the necessary litigation judgment.
 He also has the relationships with leading experts and consultants necessary to build and present complex cases.
 Starting from his earliest practice years at the Schweppe Law firm, his experience has honed his instincts and judgment so that he confidently navigates the court system and achieves just, successful, and efficient results for his clients, individuals and businesses alike.
 He brings wisdom and judgment to the table.
 Courtesy, respect, and professionalism are a part of his code.
 And his compassion for his clients never allows him to back down from a fight when justice is at stake.
 His opponents and insurance companies know this well.
 If he can’t achieve a fair negotiated settlement, he’ll take the fight to trial, as he did in his 2010 case against the Washington Department of Transportation for defective highway design.
 That trial (Hu v.
 WSDOT) ended in a $30.2 million jury verdict.